 Just keep in mind that, while online options can be less expensive than in-store ones, you’ll have to tack on shipping to your order—which probably won’t be cheap for a large, bulky artificial Christmas tree.

-Once your artificial tree is finished for the season, you can certainly store it in its original box, although this might un-fluff the tips and could damage the lights (if pre-lighted).
+Once your artificial tree is finished delivering its holiday cheer for the season, you can certainly store it in its original box, although this might un-fluff the tips and could damage the lights (if pre-lighted).

 Instead, you might want to consider purchasing a fabric or heavy-duty canvas container from a specialty retailer for easy, damage-free storage during the off-season.
 Remember, though: This will add to your expenses, so be sure to include it in your original budget.

 Do you have any tips for buying an artificial Christmas tree?
-Want to share your experience buying or maintaining one?
-Whatever it is, be sure to pass along the gift of knowledge by leaving a comment below!
+Be sure to share your tips in the comments below.